Syriac language: Wider and narrower meanings

 Since the proper dating of the Cave of Treasures, modern scholars were left with no indications of native Aramaic adoption of Syrian/Syriac labels before the 5th century.
-In the same time, a growing body of later sources showed that both in Greek, and in native literature, those labels were most commonly used as designations for Aramaic language in general, including its various dialects (both eastern and western), thus challenging the conventional scholarly reduction of the term "Syriac language" to a specific designation for Edessan Aramaic.
-Such use, that excludes non-Edessan dialects, and particularly those of Western Aramaic provenience, persist as an accepted convention, but in the same time stands in contradiction both with original Greek, and later native (acquired) uses of Syrian/Syriac labels as common designations for Aramaic language in general.
+In the same time, a growing body of later sources showed that both in Greek, and in native literature, those labels were most commonly used as designations for the Aramaic language, including its various dialects (both eastern and western), thus challenging the conventional scholarly reduction of the term "Syriac language" to a specific designation for Edessan Aramaic.
+Such use, which excludes non-Edessan dialects, and particularly those of Western Aramaic provenience, persist as an accepted convention, but at the same time stands in contradiction both with original Greek, and later native (acquired) uses of Syrian/Syriac labels as common designations for the Aramaic language.

 Those problems were addressed by prominent scholars, including Theodor Nöldeke (d.
-1930) who noted on several occasions that term "Syriac language" has come to have two distinctive meanings, wider and narrower, with first (historical and wider) serving as a common synonym for Aramaic language in general, while other (conventional and narrower) designating only the Edessan Aramaic, also referred to more specifically as the "Classical Syriac".
+1930) who noted on several occasions that the term "Syriac language" has come to have two distinctive meanings, wider and narrower, with the first (historical and wider) serving as a common synonym for the Aramaic language as a whole, while other (conventional and narrower) designations only refer to Edessan Aramaic, also referred to more specifically as "Classical Syriac".

 Noting the problem, scholars have tried to resolve the issue by being more consistent in their use of the term "Classical Syriac" as a strict and clear scientific designation for the old literary and liturgical language, but the consistency of such use was never achieved within the field.